-As human resources for audit teams at small and medium-sized audit firms is limited, some firms are unable to assign enough audit assistants to their teams.
-Compared with large-sized audit firms, therefore, the members with primary responsibility for auditing tend to play larger roles, such as needing to engage in audit procedures (Figure III-1-11).
+Small and medium-sized audit firms often have audit assistants on a part-time basis due to limited human resources for audit teams, although in some firms it is difficult to assign enough audit assistants to their teams.
+Compared with large-sized audit firms, therefore, the members with primary responsibility for auditing tend to play larger roles, for example, the audit manager needs to engage in audit procedures (Figure III-1-11).